gnzng/xaspy/README.md

-# xaspy - framework for xray absorption spectroscopy
+# 🔬xaspy - framework for xray absorption spectroscopy
 [in beta and development phase]

 # table of contents